codeninja55/cs231n.github.io/mod1-2-linear-classify.md

   <img src="./assets/imagemap.jpg">
   <div class="figcaption">An example of mapping an image to class scores.
 For the sake of visualization, we assume the image only has 4 pixels (4 monochrome pixels, we are not considering color channels in this example for brevity), and that we have 3 classes (red (cat), green (dog), blue (ship) class).
 (Clarification: in particular, the colors here simply indicate 3 classes and are not related to the RGB channels.)
 We stretch the image pixels into a column and perform matrix multiplication to get the scores for each class.
 Note that this particular set of weights W is not good at all: the weights assign our cat image a very low cat score.
 In particular, this set of weights seems convinced that it's looking at a dog.</div>
 </div>
 **Analogy of images as high-dimensional points.** Since the images are stretched into high-dimensional column vectors, we can interpret each image as a single point in this space (e.g. each image in CIFAR-10 is a point in 3072-dimensional space of 32x32x3 pixels).
-Analogously, the entire dataset is a (labeled) set of points.
+Analogously, the entire dataset is a (labelled) set of points.

 Since we defined the score of each class as a weighted sum of all image pixels, each class score is a linear function over this space.
 We cannot visualize 3072-dimensional spaces, but if we imagine squashing all those dimensions into only two dimensions, then we can try to visualize what the classifier might be doing: